Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Our room was very much a “standard” hotel room.
 We had 2 queen beds, a lanai, a bathroom, and a mini-fridge.

-This hotel room had a modern feel with minimal decorations.
+This standard room had a modern feel with minimal decorations.
 The bathroom was fairly spacious.
-It didn’t have any stand-out amenities, but we didn’t have any issues with the room, either.
+It didn’t have any stand-out room amenities, but we didn’t have any issues with the room, either.

 I think the best part about our room at the Alohilani Resort was the view!
-Our room was near the back side of the hotel but we still got a partial ocean view.
+Our room was near the back side of the hotel, but we still got a partial ocean-view room.
 Plus, we could look down on the cabana area of the pool deck.

 Check the latest rates and room types HERE.